Olivia’s Hunt - Ch 3

 “Mom!
 Mom, can you hear me?”
 I paused at the edge of the tangled debris and whipped my gaze from side to side, looking for any sign of her.
 She had gone down in front of me and I headed to my right, circling away from where I knew I had landed, scanning the pile for any sign of her.
 “Mom?
 Say something!”

 “Look at me, Olivia.”
 He moved his head to keep in my line of sight.
 “Look at me, baby.”
 I met his eyes and froze.
-His brow was creased and the blue of his stare was like shattered glass.
+His eyes were like shattered glass.
 “She’s right behind me.
 But I need you to keep your eyes on mine, okay?
 Don’t look away.
 Promise me?”

 Dread crept up my neck with icy fingers, but I nodded.
 He relaxed and gently inched me backwards.
 The moment I felt his hands loosen on my jaw, I jerked free and leaned past him to see what he was shielding me from.
 In one sick instant, I regretted my act of defiance and collapsed against him.
-A scream shot from me with such intensity I felt my throat go raw and my lungs burned with the force of my wail.
+A scream shot from me with such intensity my throat went raw, and my lungs burned with the force of my wail.

-She was face up, her beautiful blond hair cascading down the side of the rock she was laying on.
+She lay face up, her beautiful blond hair cascading down the side of the rock she was laying on.
 Her eyes were open and fixed on something far above.
 A slight smile curved her lips, as if she were drifting off to sleep, but as I focused on the rest of her, my stomach churned.
 The left side of her upper body and both legs were pinned under a boulder the size of a sedan.
-When I saw the crimson coated slope of rock below her, my vision went white, then black.
+The crimson coated slope of rock below her made my vision go white, then blackness swept over me.

 When I came to, I was lying on the sofa in our living room.

-A gentle hand landed on my shoulder and pressed me back down.
-I looked up into the red rimmed eyes of my dad, and the last few hours came crashing back.
-My eyes raced frantically around the room and I tensed, trying to get off the couch, but dad was in front of me, his hands holding my upper arms.
+A gentle hand landed on my shoulder, pressing me back down.
+I looked up into Dad’s red rimmed eyes, and the last few hours came crashing back.
+My gaze raced frantically around the room and I tensed, trying to get off the couch, but Dad was in front of me, his hands holding my upper arms.

 “Relax.
 Everything is okay.
 You’re home.”
 His voice was as rough as mine, and grief etched his face.
 “You’re okay, Olivia.
 I’m here, I’m right here.”